In this post: How to freeze zucchini the easy way! Step by step directions for freezing zucchini to use in cookies, cakes & breads.

 - I had four zucchini and they shredded to equal 4 cups.
 Long ago, I used to shred my zucchini with a hand grater.
 It wasn’t hard, but it took some time.
 A food processor is easier, but if you don’t have one, a regular old grater will work.

-- The bagged, shredded zucchini lasts in the freezer for up to three months.
+- The bagged, shredded zucchini is placed immediately in the freezer.
+Frozen, it will keep for up to three months.
 I have kept it longer and still used it…and it was fine.
 I wouldn’t keep it for longer than six months.

 - Freezing zucchini noodles: Spiralize your zucchini.
 Place the noodles in a colander and sprinkle with kosher salt.
 Lightly toss the noodles and let them drain in the colander for 30 minutes.
 Place on paper towels and pad dry.
 Place the noodles in resealable bags.

-- This tip is from a reader: Make up the zucchini bread batter, put it in freezer bags, and freeze flat.
+- Make up the zucchini bread batter, put it in freezer bags, and freeze flat.
 It stores easily, and fresh bread is just a thaw away.

 Easy recipes that use zucchini: